lucasmosquini/Parallel/README.md

 # This is a repository for the work done in the parallel computing class of the Computational Master's program at IFSC-USP.

-## It's composed of 2 main programs, consisting in both sequencial and parallel forms, comparing their performance.
-You'll also find a pdf for each of them, describing all of the theoretical analysis
+## It contains two main programs, implemented in both sequential and parallel forms, comparing their performance.
+You will also find a PDF for each program, detailing the theoretical analysis.